assen-totin/cdn/README.md

 ### Upload

-The CDN will create a document with the same properties as the JSON response above plus two extra: `file_id`, containing the ID of the file to be served by the CDN and `auth_value`, containing the value that will be used by the CDN to authorise access to the file (e.g., user ID or group ID etc.).
+The CDN will create a document with the same properties as given, including `file_id`, containing the ID of the file to be served by the CDN and `auth_value`, containing the value that will be used by the CDN to authorise access to the file (e.g., user ID or group ID etc.).

 ### Download